syncfusion-content/javascript-docs/js/Grid/Editing.md

 Requires the element to be the same as another.</td></tr>
 </table>

-Grid supports all the standard validation methods of Jquery, please refer the Jquery validation documentation [link](http://jqueryvalidation.org/documentation/# "link") for more information.
+Grid supports all the standard validation methods of jQuery, please refer the jQuery validation documentation [link](http://jqueryvalidation.org/documentation/# "link") for more information.

 The following code example describes the above behavior.